 Ultrasonic antifouling is based on destroying the micro fouling at the cellular level.
 By rupturing the cell walls of the organisms the system is supposed to prevent the basic elements of fouling from attaching to the hull.

 Basically, the system generates gas bubbles in water.
-When the bubbles collapse, the local pressure should prevent marine growth.
+When the bubbles collapse, the local pressure prevents marine growth.

 POWER CONTROL: Provides specific low powered ultrasonic frequencies.

 TRANSDUCERS: Emitting the ultrasonic waves.